What to Bring

 Check-out and Departure

-Check-out is Saturday, July 13th, after the final concert.
+Check-out is Tuesday, July 13th, after the final concert.
 The concert will start at 11:00 AM, and will last approximately 2 hours.
 Family and friends are encouraged to attend.
-An optional lunch/barbecue will close the week's activities; a $ 10.00 per person fee will apply to non-campers at the barbecue.
-Students are asked to vacate campus after the barbecue.
+Due to restrictions due to Covid safety, unfortunately, we will not host the usual final barbecue at the close of the session this year.
+Students are asked to vacate campus after the concert.
 Please note: Items left on campus after camp by NCFC students will not be returned.
 NCFC and Hidden Valley Music Seminars accept no responsibility for items left by students.

 Notification of Repertoire PLEASE READ CAREFULLY

-Each student should complete the on-line Repertoire Information, Parent Permission, Cell Phone Agreement, and Medical Emergency Form no later than June 1, 2019.
+Each student should complete the on-line Repertoire Information, Parent Permission, Cell Phone Agreement, Code of Conduct Sexual Harassment agreement, and Medical Emergency Form no later than June 1st.
 It is very important that students take the time to discuss with their private teacher which pieces they will perform in a recital, a master class and in private coaching.
 (One work for each, please) Please inform us of the movements you intend to play if you will not play the entire piece.
 This will allow us to program without duplicating any one work in the same recital or master class.
 If you indicate that you will perform repertoire that we do not have, you will be contacted and asked to provide a copy of the piano accompaniment.
 Please consider your repertoire carefully:

 DUE TO THE CAREFUL BALANCE OF OUR RECITAL PROGRAMMING, STUDENTS ARE NOT PERMITTED TO CHANGE REPERTOIRE SELECTIONS FOR RECITALS AFTER SUBMITTING THE REPERTOIRE CARD